 At the conclusion of any academic term, those students who have not met the minimum Academic Standards of Progress are placed on Academic Probation.
-Academic Probation is a warning that is intended to put the individual student on notice that his/her academic performance has fallen below the Academic Standards of Progress as summarized in Academic Probation table below.
+Academic Probation is a warning that is intended to put the individual student on notice that his/her academic performance has fallen below the Academic Standards of Progress as summarized in the Academic Probation table below.
 If the student wishes to continue and eventually graduate, the condition that caused the Academic Probation must be satisfied and the student must return to Clear Academic Status.
 The Academic Probation table defines what the student must accomplish in order to attain clear academic status.
 A transfer student admitted with less than a 2.0 overall GPA is automatically placed on Academic Probation for their first semester.

 |Required GPA not achieved, but current semester GPA 2.0 or over||